 Raritan Valley Community College Planetarium

 Rt.
 28 & Lamington Rd.
 (Rt.
 78 exit 26 or Rt, 22W), North Branch, 908-231-8805.
 Park in lot #1, 6 or 7.
 Admission $7 two shows on the same day $13, not recommended for children under 5.
+Evening laser shows are recomended for ages 12 and older.
 Reservations recommended.
 Group rates; school group shows; Starlab portable planetarium for rent to educators who have attended summer workshop.
 Also offers Project ASTRO, a program that matches teachers in grades 2-9 with a volunteer astronomer; Family ASTRO, a one-day training program open to anyone with an interest in astronomy; and astronomy workshops for teachers of grades 2-12.

-The Sky Above, Sensory-Friendly Show, one-hour show adapted for families with children on the autism spectrum or with developmental disabilities.
-All ages.
-4:30-5:30. $5, advance reservations.
+The Sky Above, Sensory-Friendly Show, one-hour show adapted for families with children on the autism spectrum or with developmental disabilities of all ages.

 Paul H. Robinson Observatory

 Young Astronomer's Programs, hands-on activities for ages 7-13 the second Sat. of May through Oct.
 6:30-8pm.
-Advance reservations recommended, limited space.
+Advance reservations recommended, space is limited.

 Robert A. Schommer Observatory

 On the roof of the Serin Physics Laboratories, 136 Frelinghuysen & Allison Rds. (park in lot 53 or 53A), Busch Campus of Rutgers, Piscataway, 848-445-8973 or 848-445-8785.
 Open to the public for two hours on the second and fourth Thurs., weather permitting, starting at 8:30pm Oct.-March and one hour after sunset April-Sept.